jonwalstedt/vigorjs.componentmanager/public/docs/events-instance-definitions.md

 ### <a name="instance-definition-events"></a> InstanceDefinition Events
 The componentManager triggers events when adding, removing or changing instanceDefinitions.
-To use these events listen for either '**instance-add**', '**instance-remove**' or '**instance-change**' on the componentManager instance.
+To use these events listen for either `instance-add`, `instance-remove` or `instance-change` on the componentManager instance.
 The callback will get the affected instanceDefinition and an array with all registered instanceDefinitions as arguments.

 ```javascript